seangshin/Book-Search-Engine/README.md

 This is the general flow of a MERN app that uses a GraphQL API to save a book.
 Of course, the specifics may vary depending on the specific requirements of your project, but this should give you a high-level understanding of how the different components fit together.

+JSON Web Tokens (JWT)
+JWT is a standard for creating access tokens that are used to authenticate and authorize users in applications.
+A JWT is a string that contains a JSON object, which is cryptographically signed using a secret key, to verify its authenticity.

+The token consists of three parts: a header, a payload, and a signature.
+The header typically contains information about the algorithm used to sign the token.
+The payload contains information about the user, such as the user ID and any additional data required for authentication and authorization.
+The signature is a hash that is created by combining the header and payload with a secret key.